ssteiche/pico_rnaseq/README.md

-# Code for rocessing raw RNA-seq data for SE107
+# Code for processing RNAseq data for SE107 *Desmodesmus armatus*

 ## Quick Start

-0. Setup the `config.sh` file with your settings
+0. Setup the `config.sh` file with your settings and fix sequence reads
 1. Build a genome index for SE107 for your favorite aligner
 2. Align reads to the SE107 genome
 3. Assemble transcripts with StringTie allowing for novel isoforms